 Practical training workshop held six times per year.
 Whether it’s sales, marketing, or financing, you’ll find it here along with great network support for small biz.
 Avg. attendance 35+.
 Contact Scott Cook for more details.

 Longmont’s neXt is a group of young professionals ages 21-45 working together to showcase Longmont as a cool place to live, work and play.
 Providing its younger members an outlet for affecting change in the Longmont community.
 This group seeks to work hand-in-hand with current community and business leaders to learn from their experiences and to create a young professional-friendly atmosphere.
 Group meets once a month at various chamber member businesses.
 Contact Scott Cook for more details.

 Unity in the Community

 This event is designed to introduce businesses and members in the community to the legislators who influence business development, taxation, and a healthy economic climate throughout Colorado.
 Avg. attendance 500+.
 Held annually in February.
 Contact Scott Cook for more details.

 This wildly successful golf tournament has sold out the last four years.
 Providing opportunity to broaden business networks and develop new relationships over a round of golf.
 Charity hole benefits local non-profit organization.
 144 golfers of all playing abilities.
 Held annually in June.
 Contact Scott Cook for more details.

 The Chamber offers 6 Leads networking groups.
 Currently, there are two morning groups, three lunch group and one afternoon group.
 They meet twice a month to help build each others business and practice business development ideas.
 The groups are industry specific to avoid competition.
-Contact Shelley McLeod for more information.
+Contact Karen Stallard for more information.

 Membership Matters Committee